jojommeke/jojommeke/README.md

 still searching for wp alternative that works with/uses react and tailwind <br />

 haven't used windows in the past 3 years(i think) <br />
-used kde, now uses gnome because it's more polished and less settings to spend too much hours configuring <br />
+~~used kde, now uses gnome because it's more polished and less settings to spend too much hours configuring~~ back to kde again because gnome was to limiting and lacked good screenshot tool <br />
 Fedora 41 (linus torvalds uses fedora 😎) <br />

 web developer<br />